 As the name suggests, this natural nest is surrounded by the Herefordshire countryside.
 The shepherd’s hut is rather cosy with underfloor heating, an electric woodburning stove and a television with a DVD player.
 The hut also has a fully-equipped kitchenette with hob, microwave, kettle, toaster and a fridge with small ice box for guests to prep meals, plus a bathroom with a walk-in electric shower and heated towel rail.

 Step out of the stable door and into a planted garden with pots and a two-tiered patio.
-There’s a seating area and firepit(logs are included), plus a grill ready for some alfresco dining ,pair it with a glass of your favourite tipple, if you may, and pick up free-range eggs or home-reared pedigree Dexter beef on site.
+There’s a seating area and firepit(logs are included), plus a grill ready for some alfresco dining , relax in our swing seat, pair it with a glass of your favourite tipple, if you may, and pick up free-range eggs or home-reared pedigree Dexter beef on site.

 To view our availability calendar and book online please click below